wpapps/wp-pot-generator/README.md

 * `DOMAIN` - WordPress Theme / Plugin ***TextDomain***
 * `PACKAGE_NAME` - WordPress Theme / Plugin Name
 * `GITHUB_TOKEN` - you do not need to generate one but you do have to explicitly make it available to the Action
+* `HEADERS`  - Array in JSON format of custom headers which will be added to the POT file.
+Defaults to empty array.

 ## Example Workflow File
 ```